BeissingerLab/BeissingerLab.github.io/People.md

 #### Husain Agha, Undergraduate Researcher

 Husain is using genomic prediction methods to quantify the genetic basis for seed amino acid profiles.
+He's also contributing to our work to understand the importance of epistasis in maize.
 He is a Junior majoring in Biology at Mizzou.

 <br><br><br>